libreswitch/ops/tests/rest/rest_test.md

         }
         ```

     b.
-Verify if the HTTP response is `400 BAD REQUEST`.
+Verify if the HTTP response is `404 NOT FOUND`.

 4. Verify that the request fails after trying to update the password of a user who is not part of the ovsdb_users group.
     a.
 Execute the PUT request over /rest/v1/system/users/{id} with the following data: